-From the above example, we can conclude that having a function passing input to the end of a query is especially bad.
+From the above example, we can conclude that having a function passing input directly in a query is especially bad.

 There are many good (and not so good) techniques for making sure that queries don’t get manipulated into executing something they are not intended to.
 For instance:

 - Whitelisting/blacklisting the input:

 - Blacklisting can cause more headache due to the amount of use cases.

 - Does not solve second order SQL injections if not escaped properly.

 - Creates static queries with bind variables (placeholders), which can be processed to ensure input validity